 Meditation is a fantastic way of relaxation that is suitable for everyone and has some magnificent benefits for the body, mind and the soul.
-Especially in this day and age where we are all so busy with one thing or another that we barely have the chance to catch our breaths and just relax!
+Especially in this day and age.
+We are all so busy with one thing or another that we barely have the chance to catch our breaths and just relax!
+It is easier said than done however especially when you don’t know how.
+Well, that’s what we are here to tell you hippy’s – how to meditate.

-It used to be that people would associate mediation with Buddhists and those hippy folk, however, these days, the love is spreading and so many people are coming to realise the wonderful benefits of meditation.
+It used to be that people would associate mediation with Buddhists and those hippy folk.
+These days however, the love is spreading.
+So many people are coming to realise the wonderful benefits of meditation.

 First of all I think we will start off with the basics: